Local Infrastructure Contributions

 The State Government also enters into VPAs in the Port Stephens Local Government Area.

-These VPAs are available under the NSW Government Planning & Environment Major Projects Website.
+These VPAs are available under the NSW Government Planning and Environment Major Projects Website.